VandalByte/darkmatter-grub2-theme/README.md

  *This is the [GRUB config](/media/mx-linux-grub-config-file.txt) file for MX Linux 19.4*

- **[ WARNING ] : This is only for referance and not for copy-pasting since it is a Debian-based distro, yours might be different and can mess up the boot if copy-pasted.**
+ **[ WARNING ❌ ] : This is only for referance and not for copy-pasting since it is a Debian-based distro, yours might be different and can mess up the boot.**

 </details>